 They also weren't playing with markers of some sort — they were using cold, hard cash.

-If you somehow missed out on "The Last Dance" and you weren't quite sure how deep Jordan's competitive side went, this serves as another pretty good off-the-court example.
-Battling back from down $900,000 would've been insanely impressive, and you'd have to wonder where such a feat would have ranked on Jordan's list of all-time greatest comebacks should it have come to fruition.
+If you somehow missed out on "The Last Dance" and you weren't quite sure how deep Jordan's competitive side went, this serves as a pretty good off-the-court example.
+Battling back from down $900,000 would have been insanely impressive, and you'd have to wonder where such a feat would have ranked on MJ's list of all-time greatest comebacks should it have come to fruition.